Eklavya99/Eklavya99/README.md

 - 👋 Hi, I’m @Eklavya99
-- 👀 I’m interested in Machine learning
+- 👀 I’m a backend developer
-- 🌱 I’m currently learning Deep learning
+- 🌱 I know how to develop servers using C#(dotnet framework) nd NodeJS
-- 💞️ I’m looking to collaborate on projects on machine learning
+- 💞️ I also enjoy learning how complex software are built especially AI models
 - 📫 How to reach me eklavya.shukla99@gmail.com

 <!---